 If/when you are absent, you are responsible for checking to see what assignments you missed.
-It's also a good idea to check with me to see if you missed any class work.
+It's also a good idea to check with me to see if you missed any class work that was not posted online.
 All missed work due to excused absence must be made up in a timely manner.
 Pop quizzes are not made up; absent students are exempt from unannounced quizzes.
 Homework must be corrected before it is handed in for a grade.